-CourseTitle & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of thecourse (if any) Lecture Tutorial Practical Applied Human Physiology 4 3 1 0 Class XII pass NIL
+CourseTitle & Code Credits Credi it distribut of the co Eligibility criteria Pre- requisite of thecourse (if any) Lecture Tutorial Practical Applied Human Physiology 4 3 1 0 Class XII pass NIL

 - 1. To learn about the structural organization of the human body. - 2.
 To understand the normal functioning of the organ systems and their interactions. - 3.
 To correlate physiological changes with major disorders and their pathogenesis.